kodekloudhub/community-faq/README.md

 This can be the laptop display, or an externally connected display.
 If using an external monitor connected to laptop, the laptop display must be disabled:

 * **Windows** - This can be done from Display Settings (Windows key + P)
-* **Mac** - You must set it up in  [clamshell mode](https://svalt.com/blogs/svalt/76622081-laptop-clamshell-setup), but this will require external camera, keyboard, mouse and possibly microphone too, if the external camera is not fitted with one already - test the mic first!</br>If using an Intel chipset Mac (pre-M1 versions), beware of cooling issues!
-Note that as of April 2026 the oldest supported OS version is Sonoma which means pretty soon Intel Macs will be ruled out altogether.
+* **Mac** - You must set it up in  [clamshell mode](https://svalt.com/blogs/svalt/76622081-laptop-clamshell-setup), but this will require external camera, keyboard, mouse and possibly microphone too, if the external camera is not fitted with one already - test the mic first!

 Display mirroring (where the laptop and external monitor are showing the same display) is also not permitted.